peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/9-scaling.md

 ![HPA Main](images/12-hpa-mainpage.png)

-#### 3. Increase the load
+### 3. Increase the load

 Now that we know that we only have one pod let's increase the workload that the pod needs to perform.
-Click the link in the center of the card that says "increase the load".  **Please click only *ONCE*!**
+Click the link in the center of the card that says "increase the load".  <u>**Please click only *ONCE*!!!!**</u>

 This will generate some CPU intensive calculations.
 (If you are curious about what it is doing you can click [here](https://github.com/openshift-cs/ostoy/blob/master/microservice/app.js#L32)).

-> **Note:** The page may become slightly unresponsive.
-This is normal; so be patient while the new pods spin up.
+> **Note: The page may become slightly unresponsive.
+This is normal; so be patient while the new pods spin up.**

-#### 4. See the pods scale up
+### 4. See the pods scale up

 After about a minute the new pods will show up on the page (represented by the colored rectangles).
-Confirm that the pods did indeed scale up through the OpenShift Web Console or the CLI (you can use the command above).
+Confirm that the pods did indeed scale up through the OpenShift Web Console or the CLI.

-> **Note:** The page may still lag a bit which is normal.
+> **Note: The page may still lag a bit which is normal.**

+Congrats!
+You have scaled your application manually or automatically via HPA configuration.